 The funding application regroups all information to provide a clear picture of the project and the company.
 These documents include, among other things, financial statements, the sector profile and the list of claims.

-A research and development project can be presented with your application.
+Our Agrisys team can help you develop a research and development project that can be presented with your application.
 This document describes in detail the project, the equipment used, the choice and optimization of the crop(s), the choice of structure, the location and the long-term vision, all to increase your chances of receiving funding.

 Optimize your funding application

 - Associate your project with a well-known model where possible and present existing stats (example of a similar greenhouse project that is profitable).